MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 `http://localhost:5985/WSMAN`

-If you do not specify a connection URI, you can use the **UseSSL** and **Port** parameters to specify the connection URI values.
+If you don't specify a connection URI, you can use the **UseSSL** and **Port** parameters to specify the connection URI values.

 Valid values for the **Transport** segment of the URI are HTTP and HTTPS.
-If you specify a connection URI with a Transport segment, but do not specify a port, the session is created with standards ports: 80 for HTTP and 443 for HTTPS.
+If you specify a connection URI with a Transport segment, but don't specify a port, the session is created with the standards ports: 80 for HTTP and 443 for HTTPS.
 To use the default ports for PowerShell remoting, specify port 5985 for HTTP or 5986 for HTTPS.